smx-smx/osx86_linux/README.md

 - osinstall_mbr/OSInstall
 - osinstall_mbr/OSInstall.mpkg

-Custom SMBios:
+For Custom SMBios:

-Place smbios.plist in script directory
+- Place smbios.plist in script directory

+Note: You will need to run kconfig first to configure the script and create .config.
+The script won't run otherwise

+To do so, run `./bins/bin/kconfig-mconf Kconfig` from the script directory.

+If you prefer, you can use kconfig-nconf, konfig-gconf or kconfig-qconf for a different configuration interface.

 see ./install_osx.sh -h for usage